 Summary of Use during Lactation

 Limited information indicates that maternal risperidone doses of up to 6 mg daily produce low levels in milk.
-Because there is little published experience with risperidone during breastfeeding and few long-term follow-up data, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Because there is little published experience with risperidone during breastfeeding and little long-term follow-up data, other agents may be preferred, especially while nursing a newborn or preterm infant.
 A systematic review of second-generation antipsychotics concluded that risperidone seemed to be the second-line agent during breastfeeding because of the limited data available and higher excretion into milk relative to other agents.

 Maternal Levels.
 One mother taking risperidone 6 mg daily had milk and serum levels of risperidone and its active metabolite, 9-hydroxyrisperidone, measured over 24 hours.
 Results indicated that an exclusively breastfed infant would receive 0.84% of the maternal weight-adjusted dosage of risperidone and another 3.46% as 9-hydroxyrisperidone for a total of 4.3% of the maternal weight-adjusted dosage.